 Photography is so ubiquitous a part of our culture that it seems to defy any simple historical definition.
 Accordingly, this course presents a doubled account of the medium; it explores both the historical and cultural specificity of a singular photography as well as some of the multitude of photographies that inhabit our world.
-Will examine a number of the most important photo-
+Will examine a number of the most important photographic themes from the past 200 years.
+Prerequisite: none.